hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the directory `sdk/data/saved/address_book` for files
   * usedAddressBook_v1_<date>.txt
-    * matches the addresses in the config.txt, including stake value.
+    * matches the addresses in the config.txt, including weight value.
   * usedAddressBook_v1_<date>.txt.debug
     * The configuration address book is the same as what is in config.txt
     * the state saved address book was null
     * the used address book text says `The Configuration Address Book Was Used.`

-### Call to SwirldState.updateStake() on Genesis
+### Call to SwirldState.updateWeight() on Genesis
 #### Instructions
 1. Delete `sdk/data/saved` directory if it exists
 2. **Ensure settings.txt has `state.saveStatePeriod,     10` (differs from previous section)**